Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Léonce grew up deeply immersed in the spiritual liturgy of his native land.
 He holds countless childhood memories of holidays spent observing many Gèlèdé master-artisans, who were members of his mother’s extended family.
 Surrounded by cohorts of ethereal works of art, Agbodjelou grew up with tenets of worship for playmates, which began to cross-pollinate his visual narrative and form to this day, an intrinsic part of his holistic practice.

 Agbodjelou initially garnered critical acclaim with the now famed photographic series "Egungun", "The Muscle Men" and "Les Demoiselles de Porto-Novo".
-In his latest body of work, the modern master pays a vibrant homage to the cult of Zangbeto, one of Benin's most pivotal animist entities.
+In his latest body of work, the modern master pays a vibrant homage to the cult of Zangbeto, one of Benin's pivotal animist entities.

 The Cult of Zangbeto is said to evoke the cosmic energy and primordial powers that inhabited the earth long before the appearance of mankind.
 This sacred rite continues to provide a source of wisdom, a sense of protection and continuity not only for Ogu people but indeed for humanity at large.